Answers to the Cults' Attacks

 A VARIETY OF VIEWS AS TO WHO JESUS IS

-believe that Jesus was one of Islam’s many prophets, a good and holy man, but certainly not the Son of God.
+believe Jesus was one of Islam’s many prophets, a good and holy man, but certainly not the Son of God.

 believe God created Jesus through a relationship with one of His celestial wives.
 In fact, according to the Mormon publication, Pearl of Great Price and the LDS website, even Satan was a son of God and a brother of Jesus, equal with Jesus in nature.
 [Book of Moses, Chapter 4, Verses 1-4]

-believe that Jesus was and is merely an angel who is just one of many “gods” they say exist.
+believe Jesus was and is merely an angel who is just one of many “gods” they say exist.
 To underscore their belief that Jesus is not Almighty God, they give Jesus the title “god” but with a small “g” in their self-published New World Translation of the Bible (John 1:1).

 believe Jesus was a great enlightened teacher who realized He was God, just like we all can realize we are God.

-believe that Jesus was one of many great and holy men.
-Many Hindus believe that Jesus was a good teacher and perhaps one of their 330 million avatars.
-An avatar is an incarnation of the impersonal, supreme being that Hindus believe fills the universe.
+believe Jesus was one of many great and holy men.
+Many Hindus believe Jesus was a good teacher and perhaps one of their 330 million incarnations of Brahman (Hinduism's impersonal, pantheistic deity).

-believe that Jesus was an enlightened man.
-God?
+believe Jesus was an enlightened man.
+God in the flesh?
 No.

 So, there exists today a wide variety of opinions as to who Jesus was and is.
 Some say He was a great man, others a prophet, an angel, or one of many gods.

 WHO DO YOU SAY JESUS IS?

 If you believe what Christians down through the centuries have believed, you hold to a much higher view of Jesus.
-Christians believe that Jesus was and is God Almighty, absolutely equal in nature with the Father and the Holy Spirit (the other two persons in the Trinity).
+Christians believe Jesus was and is God Almighty, absolutely equal in nature with the Father and the Holy Spirit (the other two persons in the Trinity).

 Why do we believe that?
 Plain and simple, that’s what the Bible teaches and we believe there are good reasons to trust the Bible.